saharudra/website_jekyll_old/_posts/2017-09-01-Hello-world!.md

 This would be my very first blog post.

 This will be my small island where I hope to organize my thoughts.
-If you do not like my posts, C'est la vie!